studentpilotportal/Learn-Everything-Aviation/Airport Operations/ATC Light Signals.md

 _ATC Light Signals: Ground Vehicles, Equipment, and Personnel_

-Color and Type of Signal | Movement of Vehicles,<br />Equipment and Personnel
+Color and Type of Signal | Movement of Vehicles, Equipment, and Personnel
 ------------- | -------------
 Steady green | Cleared to cross, proceed or go Flashing green | Not applicable